awarded in 2015

 He has with colleagues at UNSW, obtained sponsorship from a number of ANCOLD members, and from dam owners in Canada, USA and Sweden and Australian Research Council to undertake research into rippability of rock, landslide risk related topics, mechanics of large landslides, deformation behaviour of landslides , internal erosion and piping of embankment dams and their foundations, dam filters, deformation behaviour of dams, numerical modelling of cracking of dams, erosion of unlined spillways in rock and development of methods for quantitative risk analysis of dams.

 He retired from UNSW in 2005 and is an Emeritus Professor of the School of Civil and Environmental Engineering, UNSW.
-He works as a Consultant through the UNSW Consulting Company Unisearch.
-He consults mainly in a peer review role in embankment dam engineering, geotechnical engineering of concrete dams, and risk assessment for dams and landslides.
-He has worked on more than 100 dams in Australia including many of the largest dams in the country and a number of major dam upgrades.
-He was a lead member of the team for development of the system for estimating the annual probability of failure by internal erosion and piping for dams and levees (The “Piping Toolbox”); Member of review board for the Gatun Spillway duplication in Panama, Member of the Geotechnical Advisory Board for the Panama Canal Authority; and on the Expert Engineering Panel to advise on the mechanics of internal erosion of Bennett and Mica Dams for BC Hydro.
-He has also participated as a peer review consultant on Portfolio Risk assessments for several Australian Dam Owners.
+He worked as a Consultant through the UNSW Consulting Company Unisearch.
+He consulted mainly in a peer review role in embankment dam engineering, geotechnical engineering of concrete dams, and risk assessment for dams and landslides.
+He has worked on 150 dams in Australia including many of the largest dams in the country and a number of major dam upgrades.
+He was a lead member of the team for development of the system for estimating the annual probability of failure by internal erosion and piping for dams and levees (The 2008 “Piping Toolbox”) and its update in 2024; Member of review board for the Gatun Spillway duplication in Panama, Member of the Geotechnical Advisory Board for the Panama Canal Authority; and on the Expert Engineering Panel to advise on the mechanics of internal erosion of Bennett and Mica Dams for BC Hydro.
+He has also participated as a peer review consultant on Portfolio Risk assessments for several Australian Dam Owners involving about 100 dams.

-He has more than 100 publications relating to dams and landslides including books “Geotechnical Engineering of Embankment Dams”, and “Geotechnical Engineering of Dams” 2005, and 2015 second edition.
+He has more than 100 publications relating to dams and landslides including books “Geotechnical Engineering of Embankment Dams” 1992, and “Geotechnical Engineering of Dams” 2005, and 2015 second edition.